Reese Wynans: 1970-1982: Captain Beyond and More

-In 1975 he relocated to Austin, TX to join the Jerry Jeff Walker band.
-They recorded several albums and toured the US extensively. other band members were Dave Perkins, Bobby Rambo, Leo Lablanc, Tomas Ramirez, Ron Cobb, and Fred Krc.

-Wynans also played with The Explosives along with Fred Krc, Waller Collie, and Cam King.
+In 1975, Wynans relocated to Austin, TX to join the Jerry Jeff Walker band.
+They recorded several albums between 1975 and 1982 and toured the US extensively with band members Dave Perkins, Bobby Rambo, Leo Lablanc, Tomas Ramirez, Ron Cobb, and Fred Krc.
+During this time, He gained his stride as a session and performing musician; playing with The Explosives along with Joe Ely, Los Gonzo Band, and Carole King.

+1982-1985: Delbert McClinton

+In 1982, wanting to focus on the blues, Wynans joined the Delbert McClinton band.
+With Delbert, he played shows in 45 states, was on SNL twice, and contributed to two albums.

-In 1980 he joined the Delbert McClinton band.
-Other band members were Billy Sanders, James Pennebaker, Larry Lange, Robert Harwell, Ernie Durawa, Roddy Colona and others.
-He also played piano on many of the tracks on Carole King's albums Touch the Sky and One to One and appears on her VHS recording of the same name.
+Wynans also played piano on many of the tracks on Carole King's albums Touch the Sky and One to One and appears on her VHS recording of the same name.
+He toured with King during the One to One European tour.

 1985–1990: Stevie Ray Vaughan & Double Trouble

-Wynans joined Stevie Ray Vaughan and Double Trouble in 1985, playing keyboards on Soul to Soul and In Step.
-Wynans performed with the group until Vaughan's death in 1990.
+Wynans joined Stevie Ray Vaughan and Double Trouble in 1985, playing keyboards on 5 albums, including Soul to Soul and In Step.
+Wynans received the Austin Chronicle "Best Song of the Year" Award in 1990 for Crossfire and performed with the group until Vaughan's death that same year.
+By then, the group had earned 3 Grammys, had headlined festivals across the US and Europe and created a legacy that is still recognized to this day.

 After Vaughan's death, Wynans joined the touring bands of Joe Ely and Lee Roy Parnell.

-1992–present
+1992–2015: Country Music

-Since moving to Nashville, Tennessee, in 1992, Wynans has played keyboards for a number of country artists including Brooks & Dunn, Trisha Yearwood, Martina McBride, and Hank Williams Jr. Wynans has also played for blues artists Buddy Guy, John Mayall, Kenny Wayne Shepherd, Colin James, Ana Popović, Dudley Taft, Eli Cook, and Los Lonely Boys.
+Wynans moved to Nashville, Tennessee in 1992, and since then has played keyboards for a number of country artists including Brooks & Dunn, Trisha Yearwood, Martina McBride, and Hank Williams Jr. Wynans has also played for blues artists Buddy Guy, John Mayall, Kenny Wayne Shepherd, Colin James, Ana Popović, Dudley Taft, Eli Cook, and Los Lonely Boys.

 Wynans performed on six of the 13 songs on The Nashville Sessions, a 1999 album released by Colorado jamband Leftover Salmon.
 The album featured many musical collaborations, with Wynans contributions coming on songs featuring musicians such as Béla Fleck, Jerry Douglas, and Randy Scruggs.

 In 2006, Wynans contributed B3 organ to two songs on the self-titled album from Black Stone Cherry.

-Wynans frequently performs live at 3rd & Lindsley Bar and Grill in Nashville, with a number of established local bands, usually consisting of Nashville session musicians.

-In late 2014 and early 2015, Wynans was inducted into the Musician's Hall of Fame, Austin City Limits, and the Rock and Roll Hall of Fame all as a part of Stevie Ray Vaughan & Double Trouble.
+In late 2014 and early 2015, Wynans was inducted into the Musician's Hall of Fame, Austin City Limits Hall of Fame, and the Rock and Roll Hall of Fame all as a part of Stevie Ray Vaughan & Double Trouble.